MultiBanana: A Challenging Benchmark for Multi-Reference Text-to-Image Generation: MultiBanana

 Consequently, the dataset became more balanced between background-centric and subject-centric images, with broader coverage of diverse visual attributes.
 This improvement enhances the benchmark’s comprehensiveness and enables more versatile evaluation and instruction-based generation tasks under a wide range of conditions.

-\textbf{Task Statistics.}~~ After filtering the generated editing instructions using both Gemini and manual checks, we obtained 3,769 high-quality reference images and instruction sets.
+\textbf{Task Statistics.}~~ After filtering the editing instructions using both Gemini and manual checks, we obtained 3,769 high-quality reference images and instruction sets.
 Among them, 264 sets correspond to single-reference tasks, 907 to two-reference tasks, and 2,598 to multi-reference tasks. \autoref{fig:data_distribution} provides a further breakdown of the multi-reference tasks, showing that they are evenly distributed with respect to the number of reference images.
 Additionally, for each task type, X Object, X–1 Object + Background, X–1 Object + Local, and X–1 Object + Global, we ensured that at least 70 sets were included.
-This is substantially larger than the number of sets in multi-reference tasks of DreamOmni2, which is on the order of ten, enabling more reliable evaluation of model performance.
+This is larger than the number of sets in multi-reference tasks of OmniContext~\citep{wu2025omnigen2} and DreamOmni2~\citep{xia2025dreamomni2}, enabling more reliable benchmarking.
 Furthermore, \autoref{tab:dataset_category} shows that our newly introduced evaluation axes -- cross-domain, scale and viewpoint differences, rare concept, and multilingual -- provide sufficient samples.
 See Appendix~\ref{sec:further_statistics} for details.